top of page

 Aram Mikaelyan

-Aram is an Assistant Professor in the Department of Entomology and Plant Pathology at NC State University.
+Aram is an Associate Professor in the Department of Entomology and Plant Pathology at NC State University.
 Originally from the former Soviet Union and raised in India, he leads a research program focused on the physiology and symbiosis underlying insect-driven decomposition.
 His lab studies how insects and microbes break down dead plant and animal material—work that spans basic biology, ecological processes, and pest-relevant systems.

 In the classroom, he focuses on microbiomes, ecological specialization, and the biology of decomposition.